 Toubkal is located in the High Atlas Mountain range east of Marrakech, which is one of the largest and most bustling cities in Morocco.
 Food, accommodations and worthwhile attractions make this an excellent city to fly into and serve as a base camp.

 Should you feel the need to procure guiding services, by all means.
-There will be one available for you at a moments notice.
+There will be one available for you at a moment's notice.
 Note, however, that the majority of these "guides" are merely locals who know the trails.
-Very few are trained in first aid, recognizing symptoms of mountain sickness or really capable of much aside from walking the path beside you.
+Very few are trained in first aid, recognize symptoms of mountain sickness, or are really capable of much aside from walking the path beside you.
 Many will also tell you that having a guide is mandatory.
 It is not.

-Any last minute supplies can be purchased here.
+Any last-minute supplies can be purchased here.
 There are a number of options for food, water, equipment or accommodations.
 From Imlil there is a steep path weaving between houses that leads to another small village named Around.
-This scenic 3km hike crosses a few streams as you ascend 183m from 1747m to 1930m.
-The path is fairly well defined but should you have a navigational issue, ask any of the townspeople who are milling about the town.
-They are all very helpful but be sure to provide a small gratuity for their assistance.
+This scenic 3km hike crosses a few streams as you ascend 183m from 1,747m to 1,930m.

-Traditionally, the first day consists of a six to ten hour hike (without mules) to the refuges and the second day is a two to five hour ascend followed by a two hour descent and long walk back to Imlil.
+Traditionally, the first day consists of a six- to ten-hour hike (without mules) to the refuges and the second day is a two- to five-hour ascent followed by a two-hour descent and long walk back to Imlil.

 Continuing along the path towards the east, it should take a little more than an hour to reach the Sidi Chamharouch settlement and Muslim shrine (2284m).
 There are a number of small cafes to purchase food and drink here.
 During winter months, this will be roughly the beginning of the snowline.